UberZachAttack/Site-Backup/content/posts/evilginx-mastery-review/index.md

 This should fix the issue of Evilginx not being about to establish a nameserver when starting up.
 ### Conclusion
 Overall, it is a great course.
 I would recommend this to anyone that wants to enhance their red team capabilities specifically for phishing and or wants to learn more about Evilginx.
 There were a couple times where the videos do not match up with the current version of Evilginx but that is expected with a video-based course.

+Personally, this course took me about 19 hours to complete in total.
+Keep in mind I was taking meticulous notes and taking my time with the labs.
+This course could be finished within day or two depending on how you study.

 I would like to end this article with a comment made by someone at the start of the Deep Sea Phishing section: